O'Leary

-O'Leary is an Irish surname derived from the Gaelic Ó Laoghaire, meaning "descendant of Laoghaire"—a personal name often interpreted as "keeper of the calves" or "calf herder."
+O'Leary is an Irish surname derived from the Gaelic Ó Laoghaire (also Ó Laoire), meaning "descendant of Laoghaire"—a personal name often interpreted as "keeper of the calves" or "calf herder."
 The name is historically associated with a prominent family lineage in County Cork, Ireland, where the O'Learys were chieftains in the ancient kingdom of Munster.
 Over time, individuals bearing the O'Leary surname have become notable in various fields such as politics, military service, literature, and religion, both in Ireland and abroad.